 These data are pivotal to ensure a fair transition towards a modern, fair, efficient and sustainable economy.
 Identifying the socio-economic and demographic groups that are contributing the most to climate change and environmental degradation is key to ensure that burden of the policies needed for achieving climate neutrality is distributed proportionally in the population, so that those already contributing the least are not overcharged.

-The decarbonisation of the energy supply can also have an important role in reducing carbon inequalities (Semieniuk and Yakovenko, 2020).
+The decarbonisation of the energy supply can have an another important role in reducing carbon inequalities (Semieniuk and Yakovenko, 2020).
 Changes in consumption patterns are also crucial to move towards more sustainable consumption and lower impact on carbon emissions, even if behavioural changes are critical for the richest segment of the population, that is the one that impacts the most (Kenner, 2015).
 This might include both a reduction in the consumption level of more privileged groups and a change in the type of goods consumed.

 Remarkably, a sole focus on carbon inequality might be insufficient, if one does not also address the underlying economic inequalities.
 On this point, reductions in economic inequality could lead to comparable reductions in carbon footprint disparities (Millward-Hopkins and Oswald, 2021).